theo-armour/2020/sandbox/us-county-votes/README.md

 ## Change Log

+### 2020-12-16

+* Add updated geojson utility that works as expected - at last
+* Add data for 2020

 ### 2020-12-11

 The chart you are looking at may be one of the most complex charts you have ever viewed.